build-week-apis/tipsease/README.md

         PUT: /serviceWorkers/pay/:id

-send an object with the payment ammount and name of user whos tipping in the form of:
+send an object with the payment amount and name of user who's tipping in the form of:
 {
-payment: 10 (or whatever the ammount is),
+payment: 10 (or whatever the amount is),
 senderUsername: "whatever their username is"
 }